Ovie Carter: Career

 Ovie Carter began his career in 1969 after being hired by the Chicago Tribune as a laboratory assistant.
 He was promoted to the photographer four months later.
 His photo reports covered mostly living in poor urban areas.
-He was the first photojournalist of Chicago Tribune who started to represent his work as photo-narration.
+He was the first photojournalist of 'Chicago Tribune who started to represent his work as photo-narration.
 For example, one of his first publications was a photo essay on drug addiction in 1970.

+In 1973, Carter and three other African American photojournalists, Bob Black, Howard Simmons, and John White, taught photography at the South Side Community Art Center in Chicago, where they also mounted an exhibit entitled "Through the Eyes of Blackness."
+This exhibit was brought back fifty years later and opened on September 16, 2023 at the same location.

 In 1974, Ovie Carter and William Mullen set off on a 10,000 miles journey across Africa and India to report about local famine.
 They created the five-part series "The Face of Hunger" and were awarded the Pulitzer Prize for International Reporting in 1975.
 Also, Carter won the top prize in the World Press Photo Contest.
 During his career Carter was also named Photographer of the Year by the Illinois Press Photographers Association; Overseas Press Club Award laureate; Chicago Tribune's Edward Scott Beck Award laureate and Excellence Award for photography laureate by the National Association of Black Journalists.

 In 1992, Ovie Carter and sociologist Mitchell Duneier published the book Slim's Table: Race, Respectability, and Masculinity.
 Eight years later, they published the Sidewalk.
 In 2004 the photographer was retired.